 Our best advertisers are you!
 Please encourage your friends, co-workers and neighbors to check us out.

-If they are interested in seeing us in action, have them contact us and we will arrange for them to visit the Saturday Open Lab.
+If they are interested in seeing us in action, have them contact us and we will arrange for them to visit one of our classes.

 Teachers: Our regular class teachers are working professionals who volunteer their time to teach at The LEAGUE.